 This school does not require freshmen to live on-campus.
 There is an advanced degree program available for those who are interested.
 For details, check out the college scorecard.

 Lake Washington Institute of Technology is among your best bets if you want to study Horticulture.
 The area of Kirkland, Washington, is satisfactory for college students who favor a more tranquil, suburban place.

-It's hard to find a better school than Seattle Community College - South Campus if you wish to pursue Horticulture as a major.
+It's hard to find a better school than South Seattle College if you wish to pursue Horticulture as a major.
 The surrounding area of a big city is great for scholars seeking ample chances for networking, experience, and exploration.

 It is hard to find a better school than Washington State University if you want to study Horticulture.
 Students who complete this degree state that they receive average early career wages of $35,879 and mid-career wages of $61,365.
-With over 20,000 undergraduates, this school is among the largest schools in the nation.
+Pullman, Washington allows a charming small-town setting for students to study in.

 Score higher than 23 on the ACT?
 That is over the usual applicant score, so you should apply.
 By providing educational funding to 65.0% of its undergraduates,this school makes it possible to avoid taking on too much debt.
 Take a deeper dive and discover just how Wazzu ranks in other categories.

 It is hard to beat Walla Walla Community College if you want to pursue Horticulture as a major.
 This school is located in , .